1969–70 Svenska Cupen

-Svenska Cupen 1969–70 was the fifteenth season of the main Swedish football Cup.
-The competition was concluded on 28 May 1970 with the final, held at Studenternas IP, Uppsala. Åtvidabergs FF won 2-0 against Sandvikens IF before an attendance of 3,110 spectators.
+The 1969–70 Svenska Cupen was the 15th season of the main Swedish football Cup.
+The competition was concluded on 28 May 1970 with the final, held at Studenternas IP, Uppsala. Åtvidabergs FF won 2–0 against Sandvikens IF before an attendance of 3,110 spectators.

 First round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Third round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Fourth round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Fifth round

 For all results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Quarter-finals

 Three quarter finals were held on 11 October 1969, the remaining quarter final was held on 20 March 1970.
 The replay match was held on 4 April 1970.

 Semi-finals

 The semi-finals in this round were played on 7 May 1969, the replay match was played on 18 May 1969.